lucasjohnston/ievms/README.md

 Known Issues
 ============

 * IE11 - Win81 MD5 URL is dead, and I'm unable to determine a working one.
-Win7 is
-currently set to 'yes' for IE11 to use Win7 as the default.
+MD5 has been temporarily hard-coded as a workaround.

 Quickstart
 ==========